 Applicants are required to submit the following materials:

-- A 2-3 page personal statement (as an electronic attachment with the application or as an e-mail attachment to email@example.com).
+- A 2-3 page personal statement and one page resume (as an electronic attachment with the application or as an e-mail attachment to firstname.lastname@example.org).

 - Official transcripts from all colleges and universities attended.
 Applicants must request that the transcripts be sent directly to the Law School Admission Council (LSAC).
 All applicants must register with the LSAC Credential Assembly Service (CAS) and have a CAS Report sent to AJMLS by the individual writing the letter.

 - Two letters of recommendation that address the applicant’s character, academic ability, and potential for successful completion of a rigorous law school program.
 Letters may be sent to LSAC to be included with the CAS report, or mailed directly to AJMLS.